bellakuhl/Smart-and-Connected-Systems-GROUP-projects/quest-1/report.md

 * Disable Alarm (also used to dismiss an active alarm)

  It then translates these actions into API calls to the timekeeping system, which makes state and data changes that propagate to the outputs.
-The timekeeping subsystem utilizes a hardware timer to keep track of the current time and this is also connected to a timer alarm that triggers an interrupt when it needs to sound the alarm.
-Outputs register callbacks with the timekeeping system and are notified when the time or mode changes.
+The timekeeping subsystem utilizes a hardware timer to keep track of time and uses the timer's alarm to trigger an interrupt when its time to sound the alarm.
+Output modules register callbacks with the timekeeping system and are notified when the time or mode changes. (i.e. the servos and the alphanumeric display)

-> A nice improvement to this system would be to setup queues for communicating with outputs.
-Currently, if one of
+> A nice improvement to this system would be to setup queues for notifying outputs when things change.
-> the registered outputs takes a long time to return, it will delay any callbacks that follow it.
-(Callbacks are
+> Currently, if one of the registered outputs takes a long time to return, it will delay any callbacks
-> invoked in the order they are registered)
+> that follow it.
+(Callbacks are invoked in the order they are registered.)

 ## Investigative Question